Democrats’ climate plan languishes, putting hundreds of billions in private investment on hold

 “These are interstate highway-type lines; finding a way to recover their costs is the biggest hurdle,” said Rob Gramlich, one of the paper’s co-authors and founder of Grid Strategies.
 He said these lines are like public goods such as roads, bridges or national security, “where individuals would prefer not to pay for something that benefits others.”

 The bill would not only help new businesses, but old ones such as utilities that operate nuclear power plants.
 Nuclear power still ranks as the nation’s largest source of carbon-free electricity.
-Constellation Energy has 22 reactors, and a substantial number of them need government support because of tough competition from natural gas and renewable power in regional power grids.
+Constellation Energy has 22 reactors, and a substantial number of them need government support because of tough competition from natural gas and renewable power in regional power grids, the company says.
 Some state governments have already provided relief.

 The House-passed version of Build Back Better would provide between $20 billion and $25 billion in subsidies to reactors struggling to stay afloat.